li-chiun-lin/CodingCompetitions/GoogleKickStart/2014_D/itz_chess.md

 - (B) Bishop can only move diagonally, but can't overtake another piece.
 - (N) Knights can move to a square that is two squares horizontally and one square vertically OR one squares horizontally and two square vertically.
 - (P) Pawn can only kill by moving diagonally upwards (towards higher number i.e. A -> B, B -> C and so on).

+## Input

+The first line of the input gives the number of test cases, $T$. $T$ Test cases follow.
+Each test case consists of the number of pieces, $N$. $N$ lines follow, each line mentions where a piece is present followed by - with the piece type.